lucasvsclls/C-Studies/README.md

-# For Structure Study
+# C Studies
-This repository contains my studies on the 'for' loop structure.

-The exercises included here are based on algorithm exercise lists provided by my university.
+This repository contains my studies in C programming, covering various essential topics such as control structures, functions, loops, and pointers.
+The exercises are based on algorithm practice lists provided by my university.